 ⛪️ Holiday Church Services in France:

 A Midnight Mass service is held on Christmas Eve and is an important Christmas tradition in France for many people.

 However, in my experience, Christmas Eve is more often reserved for the hours-long family dinner (and the placing of the shoes under the Christmas tree before going to bed).

-Some French families in large cities now seem to prefer going to church early on Christmas morning before returning home to open presents with the family.
+Some French families in large cities now prefer attending church early on Christmas morning before returning home to open presents with the family.

 ✍️ French Christmas Wishes or “Voeux”:

-Close friends and family prefer to telephone on New Year’s Day or a few days later to express their “Voeux”.
+Close friends and family also like to telephone on New Year’s Day or a few days later to express their “Voeux.”
 You can greet someone with your “Meilleurs Voeux” for the New Year verbally up until the last day in January.

 And now you: What do you think of these Christmas traditions?
 Are they similar to yours?
-Leave a comment below and let me know!
+Send me an email and let me know!

 If you’d like to add traditional French style to your holiday meals, then join me in “The French Holiday Challenge” here:

 Photos courtesy of Unsplash.com and the author